-SC Housing receives information and feedback from customers and stakeholders that is reflected in the action plans, applications and criteria of its programs.
-Periodically, SC Housing produces brochures and publications that are designed to enhance an understanding of its products.
+SC State Housing receives information and feedback from customers and stakeholders that is reflected in the action plans, applications and criteria of its programs.
+Periodically, SC State Housing produces brochures and publications that are designed to enhance an understanding of its products.
 These publications range from loan processing guides for lending partners to step by step homeownership information for current borrowers.
+Also, coordinated visits by Low Income Housing Tax Credit Program, HOME Investment Partnerships Program and Housing Trust Fund Program staff make it possible for owners and agents to schedule fewer visits to properties in an effort to save time and money.
 Workshops for developers, Housing Trust Fund Advisory Committee meetings and public hearings also encourage continuous improvement.
-SC Housing strives to incorporate customer and stakeholder feedback, whenever possible, into program criteria to accommodate necessary adjustments.
+SC State Housing strives to incorporate customer and stakeholder feedback, whenever possible, into program criteria to accommodate necessary adjustments.